-14 Long term debt (continued)
+14 Borrowings (continued)

 The table below details changes in the Group's liabilities arising from financing activities.
 Liabilities arising from financing activities are those which cash flows were, or future cash flows will be, classified in the Group's financial statements of cash flows as cash flows from financing activities.